SA 100 Perspectives on Canadian Society

 - Which Census Product Should I Use?

 - Canadian Research Index - Search for Canadian federal, provincial and local government publications, including Statistics Canada publications.
 The library owns a microfiche copy of the documents as part of the Microlog microfiche collection on the 6th floor of the Bennett library.
 Use the "Microlog number" listed in the database.
+Frequently a government department may also have an electronic copy on their site.
+Try an internet search for that specific report.

-- Library of Parliament - Parliamentary Information and Research Service Publications - Briefs on issues, Bills, etc. E.g.
+- Library of Parliament - Parliamentary Information and Research Service Publications - Briefs on issues, Bills, etc.

 - Metropolis Project - British Columbia -- research material on immigrants, migration, etc. Metropolis Canada, International site.